printdotio/printio-ios-sdk/docs/xml_customization_new.md

 Developer SDK Customization reference (XML)
 ===========================================

 Some UI elements can be customized via XML code.
-In order to use it, create XML file with customization, and load it in via method [*-setCustomizationXML*](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/code_customization.md#--setcustomizationxml).
+In order to use it, create XML file with customization, and load it using method [*-setCustomizationXML*](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/code_customization.md#--setcustomizationxml).

   - [**Screens**]()
     - [*Choose Country*]()